NNPDF/pineappl/docs/cli-tutorial.md

     7    4  4.5 1.3881523e1      100.00       24.77       -1.02

 By default all higher orders are shown relative to the sum of all LOs.
-However, this can be changed using the switches `--normalize`, which asks for the orders you declare as 100 per cent.
-If we'd like the numbers to be normalized to NLO, we'd run
+However, this can be changed using the switche `--normalize` or `-n`, which asks for the orders you declare as 100 per cent.
+If we'd like the numbers to be normalized to NLO QCD, we'd run

     pineappl orders --normalize=a2,a2as1 LHCB_WP_7TEV.pineappl.lz4 CT18NNLO